•about 4 years ago

 All of this turned out to be feasible from a technical standpoint; however, backgrounding audio is not yet supported by the latest Expo SDK (currently at v20.0.0).
 We reached out to the Expo team on Twitter and they responded to let us know that they are actively working on our much-needed audio backgrounding support – which is proving to be a rather difficult endeavor – and that they will keep us in the loop as they continue to make forward progress.

 Even without this feature, we are very pleased with the turnout of our proof of concept.
 Without React Native and the help of Expo, we would not have been able to target multiple operating systems in the timeframe that we have allotted and we would have to work with two separate codebases.
 By experimenting and building a fully functional proof of concept, we’re now one step closer to Winds 2.0, and couldn’t be happier to announce that the code is 100% open-source on GitHub.

 Should you have any suggestions, comments, or additions, please post below or submit a PR on GitHub (we embrace open-source and absolutely love seeing contributions from the community).
-If you’re new to Stream and are interested in our hosted, scalable feed technology, please have a look at our 5 minute tutorial on the Stream website to see how things work!
+Also take a look at our new React Native library that makes it a breeze to create timelines or newsfeeds or complete social networks with React Native and Stream.
+If you’re new to the Stream activity feed API and are interested in our hosted, scalable feed technology, please have a look at our 5 minute tutorial on the Stream website to see how things work!

 💬Hey!
 Do you want more tutorials like this?
 Check out our latest React Native Chat app tutorial!